 High School Grades (grades 9-12)

 Once a student reaches high school, the opportunities for a GT student grow exponentially.
-In addition to the advanced offerings in the core subject areas, GT students can now follow their passions in many STEM fields, career courses, creative arts, performance arts, and leadership.
+In addition to the advanced offerings in all core subject areas, GT students can now follow their passions in many STEM fields, career courses, creative arts, performance arts, and leadership.

 Academic offerings will be similar in structure to previous grade levels.
 In addition to general advanced courses, GT students will be encouraged to enroll in Advanced Placement and Dual Credit courses.
 When possible, GT students will be clustered in advanced classes.
 Thanks to the Forney Education Foundation, scholarships are available to students to help with the cost of AP exams and Dual Credit tuition.